-New monumental burial sites are still available at Balmoral Cemetery which allow for two burials as well as ashes interment in the grave.
+New monumental burial sites are available at Balmoral Cemetery.
+These sites allow for two burials as well as ashes interment in the grave.

 New graves can be pre-purchased at today's prices or purchased as required.

-Balmoral Cemetery is managed by Hemmant Cemetery.
+Toowong Cemetery manages Balmoral Cemetery.
 To view available burial options at Balmoral Cemetery, request an appointment by email.
-As there is no office at Balmoral Cemetery, an officer from Hemmant Cemetery will meet you on site.
+As there is no office at Balmoral Cemetery, an officer from Toowong will meet you on-site.

-The practice of marking numbers on gravestones was not introduced until the late 1900's.
-As most of the graves at Balmoral Cemetery are quite old, the majority of headstones do not have numbers marked on them.
+The practice of marking numbers on gravestones was introduced in the late 1900s.
+As most of the graves at Balmoral Cemetery are quite old, the majority of headstones do not have marked numbers.
 This can make finding graves at Balmoral Cemetery difficult.

-It is recommended that you contact the Hemmant Cemetery office by email to request a map, stating the name of the deceased and the grave location.
+Council recommends you contact the Toowong Cemetery office by email to request a map.
+State the name of the deceased and the grave location.

-Friends of Balmoral Cemetery (FOBC) is a group of enthusiastic community volunteers who work together to preserve, protect and enhance Balmoral Cemetery.
-FOBC works to improve the overall appearance of the site through cleanups, rubbish removal and some headstone restoration works.
-FOBC also work hard to document the history of the cemetery and prepare heritage trails, school activities and genealogical services.
+Friends of Balmoral Cemetery (FOBC) is a group of enthusiastic community volunteers.
+They work together to preserve, protect and enhance Balmoral Cemetery.
+FOBC works to improve the overall appearance of the site.
+They do this through clean-ups, rubbish removal and some headstone restoration works.
+FOBC also work hard to document the history of the cemetery.
+They prepare heritage trails, school activities and genealogical services.
 For more information, visit the Friends of Balmoral Cemetery website.

 Find more information about: